-Tony Knowles Coastal Trail and Bridge Surface Rehabilitation Project – 2014
+Tony Knowles Coastal Trail and Bridge Surface Rehabilitation Project – Completed 2014

-In 2013, seven (7) miles of the Coastal Trail received a surface make-over this summer between mile post 6.6 and 2nd Avenue.
-The construction was almost complete, but due to winter weather the project will re-start in the summer of 2014.
-Parks & Recreation will regularly post alternate travel routes and construction updates on Facebook and Twitter.
-The rehabilitation of the Tony Knowles Coastal Trail is funded in part by a grant from the Anchorage Park Foundation and the Municipality Of Anchorage 2012 Bond Funds.
-In 2011 a one-mile segment of the trail was successfully resurfaced just south of Point Woronzof.
+The rehabilitation of the Tony Knowles Coastal Trail Improvement Project was funded in part by a grant from the Anchorage Park Foundation and the Municipality of Anchorage 2012 Park Bond Funds.
+In 2011, a one-mile segment of the trail was successfully resurfaced just south of Point Woronzof.
 The 2013-14 project is a continuation of a multi-year effort by Parks and Recreation to rehabilitate the popular trail.
-Included in the rehabilitation will be repairing several longitudinal cracks or “crevasses” that present hazards to all trail users, including bicyclists, walkers, runners and in-line skaters.
-Bridges will also be resurfaced and repaired as necessary.
+Seven (7) miles of the Coastal Trail received a major surface and drainage makeover between mile post 6.6 and 2nd Avenue in 2013-14.
+Included in the rehabilitation was the "dig-out" of sub-surface material needed to repair several longitudinal cracks or “crevasses” that presented significant hazards to all trail users, including bicyclists, walkers, runners and in-line skaters.

 All the trail bridges were either resurfaced, repaired and/or replaced, as feasible.
 The trail bridge replacement project continues to be a Department priority with annual repair/replacement as determined by an engineer-based priority trail bridge assessment.

 More project information and FUN media links: